-A short trail, but exceptionally good for birdwatching.
+The Granados Trail may be a short one but it is exceptionally good for bird watching.
 Forty resident and migratory species have been banded here.
 Lots of tall trees here, including guayacan, mesquite and violet.
 Rather than retracing your steps, you can return to forest headquarters on a section of the Lluberas Trail.

-In the 1950s this area supported plantations of mesquite, zarcilla and campeche.
+In the 1950s this area supported plantations of mesquite, zarcilla and campeche trees.
 Part of it was also cow pasture.
 Today, the forest is reclaiming it.
-This hike also connects with the next one, the Cobanas Trail.
+This hike through this landscape also connects with the next hike, the Cobanas Trail.

-This old road follows a ridge through a deciduous forest.
-The last 0.5 km. is an abandoned plantation of campeche trees, once used for both dysentery and black dye, a truly strange combination.
+The Cobanas Trail is an old road following a ridge through a deciduous forest.
+The last 0.5 km. is an abandoned plantation of campeche trees, once used to treat dysentery and to make black dye, a truly strange combination.
 The road ends at the eastern forest boundary.

 You'll enter a narrow ravine flourishing with uvilla, an evergreen that is kin to the coastal seagrape, Coccoloba uvifera.
 The uvilla is noted for the diverse size of its leaves.
 The ones near the canopy are about 1.5 inches long to minimize water loss; leaves growing lower down are 4 to 6 inches long.
 This walk also has 15-30-foot high ucar trees, agave and a good population of yellow and black and purple and brown butterflies.

-A short trail but it offers a lot.
+The Velez/Vigia may be a short trail but it offers a lot.
 This tree-shaded walk takes you to Crillo 2, the highest point in the forest.
-It's also appropriately referred to as the vigia after the Spanish name for a ship's crows nest.
+It's also appropriately referred to as the "vigia" after the Spanish name for a ship's crows nest.
 In this case the crow's nest is actually the edge of a cliff that offers an excellent view of the northern sector of the forest, the Rio Loco Valley, and the different types of forest within the reserve.

-Turkey vultures like to fly on the thermals above the valley.
-You'll also enjoy a good view of the Cordilla Central and the town of Yauco.
+Turkey vultures like to fly on the thermals above Rio Loco Valley.
+You'll also enjoy a good view of the Cordillera Central and the town of Yauco.